RajatJangra2653/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

     }
     ```

-1. Within the foreach loop, create a **Task** to asynchornously insert a product into Azure Cosmos DB NoSQL API being sure to explicitly specify the partition key and to add the task to list of tasks named **concurrentTasks**:
+1. Within the for-each loop, create a **Task** to asynchronously insert a product into Azure Cosmos DB NoSQL API being sure to explicitly specify the partition key and to add the task to a list of tasks named **concurrentTasks**:

     ```
     concurrentTasks.Add(